 2. Bile Reflux

-This condition happens when you have too much bile in your stomach and your body tries to get rid of it, which causes throwing up bile.
+This condition happens when you have too much bile in your stomach and your body tries to get rid of it, which may cause throwing up yellow bile every morning.
 Peptic ulcers and stomach surgery such as gallstone removal may be the main causes of this disorder.
 The signs you have to encounter include abdominal discomfort, heartburn, nausea or hoarseness which causes unhealthy weight loss.
 When you experience these symptoms, it is better for you to visit your doctor for reliable advice.

 3. Drug Use and Alcohol Consumption

 It doesn’t sound strange to you, right?
 If you consume excessive alcohol for long periods of time it will irritate your stomach lining and cause this condition.
 Moreover, certain prescription drugs, such as digitalis and morphine may also affect your brain’s operation and hence urge you to vomit.

 This disease is caused by a viral infection from the consumption of contaminated food or water.
 When having gastroenteritis, you may experience some symptoms such as abdominal cramps, diarrhea, throw up, and sometimes dehydration and are unable to digest food for about 2 to 3 days, which may cause throwing up bile after meals.

 It often takes place when you eat out or move into a different place as a traveler.
 You eat some food that is cooked in unhygienic conditions which may cause food poisoning from harmful bacteria or viruses.
 Symptoms accompanied with this problem are fever, abdominal pain, diarrhea, and throw up food and yellowish bile.